 One major takeaway is that we need to have living plants actively growing as much of the year as possible.
 Life breeds more life, which is good for soil health and for profitability.

-The four ecosystem processes are taking place on every farm and ranch in the world, as well as in every other natural community, whether forest, grassland or swamp.
+The ecosystem processes are taking place on every farm and ranch in the world, as well as in every other natural community, whether forest, grassland or swamp.

 Farmers and ranchers can use the following six principles of soil health, no matter where they live, as a guide for managing within the ecosystem processes for healthier land.